Short Courses

 Length: 4 Hours

 Description: This course will assist participants in the development of skills to implement the use of the RETOSTM tool, its Manual, and the 2023 IMO-IPIECA International Guide for the Assessment of Oil Spill Response Planning and Preparedness in the evaluation of OSR planning and readiness and to identify gaps, information needs, and sources for improvement.
-The course will be useful to officials, leaders, coordinators, and managers responsible for the strategy, sustained development, and improvements of oil spill preparedness and response plans and programs, from companies and governments alike.

 SC105: Fundamentals of Oil Spill Response